Chalandi/Blinky_Nucleo_H7A3/README.md

   - D/I cache and FPU initialization,
   - timebase derived from SysTick,
   - blinky LED show on three bits,
-  - implementation in C99 with absolute minimal use of assembly.
+  - implementation in C11/C++20 with absolute minimal use of assembly.

+This project also includes a straightforward sample C++ class implementation and instantiation.
+This is used to exhibit a mixed-language C/C++ application.

 A clear and easy-to-understand build system based on GNUmake completes this fun and educational project.